rh1tech/iris/README.md

 ## Hardware Platform

-Iris is specifically designed for the [Protea](https://github.com/rh1tech/protea) development board, a custom hardware platform that provides the necessary interfaces and processing power for professional serial terminal operations.
+Iris is specifically designed for the [Protea](https://github.com/rh1tech/protea) development board (powered by RP2040 micro controller), a custom hardware platform that provides the necessary interfaces and processing power for professional serial terminal operations.
 The Protea board integrates seamlessly with the software to deliver reliable, instant-access terminal functionality.